-Click on its title bar to configure its settings …
+Click on your Recent Posts widget title bar to display the configuration settings …

-There is not much to set up.
-You can add a widget title, select the number of posts to display and display post dates.
-If you’re happy with the default setting for Number of posts to show, then just leave the widget as is, otherwise change the number of posts and click Save when done …
+There is really very little to set up in this widget.
+You can add a title, select the number of posts to display and opt to display post dates.
+If you want to use the default setting for Number of posts to show, then just leave the widget as is, otherwise change the number of posts and click Save …

 (Recent Posts WordPress widget settings)

-For a step-by-step tutorial about how to create and edit a WordPress Post, go here: How To Create A New WordPress Post
+We provide a tutorial about how to create and edit a WordPress Post here: How To Create A New Post In WordPress

-Next, let’s add a widget to your sidebar for listing pages.
+Next, we’ll add a widget to your sidebar navigation section showing links to your pages.

 Find a Pages widget in the Available Widgets section …

-Drag the Pages widget to your sidebar widget section …
+Drag the Pages widget to your widget section …

-The Pages widget lets you configure the following options:
+The Pages widget allows you to configure the following options:

 - Title: Add a title to display above your links (e.g. “Pages“) (1)